ankitects/anki/docs/mac.md

 The first build will take a while, as it downloads and builds a bunch of dependencies.
 When the build is complete, Anki will automatically start.

-To play audio, use Homebrew to install mpv.
-At the time of writing, recording is not yet supported, as currently pyaudio is not being installed.
+To play audio, use Homebrew to install mpv and lame.

 ## Optimized builds